 In chapter 11, Mirweis Sangin talks about the player experience.
 It discusses methods applied in observing player behaviour to uncover usability problems.
-Furthermore, it provides an overview on how to capturing usability events.
+Furthermore, it provides an overview of how to capturing usability events.
 Guidelines on tools and processes used to document and analyze observations are provided.

 Tom Knoll describes the think-aloud protocol and its application to player experience in chapter 12.
 It covers what the protocol is, when to apply it, how to conduct it, it’s pros and cons, and its variations.
-The chapter concludes with a discussion about think-aloud protocol with children and the considerations necessary when using child participants.
+The chapter concludes with a discussion about the think-aloud protocol with children and the considerations necessary when using child participants.

 Chapter 13 by Michael C. Medlock outlines the Rapid Iterative Test and Evaluation (RITE) method.
 At the heart of this method is the idea that if an issue is found it should be fixed before the next tester plays the build.
 The chapter outlines the benefits and practical methodology of running RITE tests.
 It concludes with a discussion of the original 2002 case study which documented the method; Age of Empires 2.

 In chapter 14, Heather Desurvire and Dennis Wixon present PLAY and GAP heuristics for game design.
 It discusses the history of heuristics in games including the research demonstrating its effectiveness as well as describing the use of these heuristics.
-The benefits of heuristics, such as revealing problems, fixes, possible enhancements, and effective current aspects are discussed.
-Overall heuristcs have been found to be more effective than informal reviews.
+The benefits of heuristics, such as revealing problems, fixes, possible enhancements, and practical current aspects are discussed.
+Overall heuristics have been found to be more effective than informal reviews.

 Janne Paavilainen, Hannu Korhonen, Elina Koskinen, and Kati Alha talk about the heuristic evaluation method with updated playability heuristics in chapter 15.
 It presents example studies identifying playability problems in social network games.
-Benefits such as its cost effectiveness and flexibility are also discussed.
+Benefits such as its cost-effectiveness and flexibility are also discussed.
 Finally, new heuristics for evaluating free-to-play games are proposed.

 Chapter 16 summarizes a decade of Lennart Nacke’s work on the use of biometrics for GUR, with attention given not only to the physiological justification for the different types of biometric data that are possible to capture, but also some use-cases and caveats to be aware of.